Do you remember Hammer Pants?

 The best brands have made influencer marketing campaigns an extension of their content and social media strategies.
 This post is going to look at the complete process for running an influencer marketing strategy.

 We’ll discuss ways to discover and reach out to influencers as well as maintain a beneficial working relationship.
 Read and learn how to employ user-generated, professional video and branded content campaigns effectively.
-We’ll finish with a look at the key metrics to track.
+We’ll finish with a look at the key metrics to track.< Hammer time.

 Why Do We Love Influencers?